How to deploy a token on Polygon in 3 steps (with no-code alternative)

 Conclusion

-Here we could see two ways to create an MRC-20 token, the first one through Solidity and the second one through the token creator of Smithii.
-The no-code alternative allows us to skip the step of verifying the ownership of the contract, making it easier to change the metadata of the token.
+Here, we saw two ways to create an token : the first using Solidity and the second using Smithii token .
+The no-code option allows us to skip the step of verifying contract ownership, making it easier to change the token metadata .

 Join our Newsletter and receive weekly blockchain news specialized in NFT creators.